Check out

 5. Click the patron to use.
 The Select User dialog closes, the barcode appears in the Scan patron card pane, and the patron details are displayed.

-Assessing the patron’s data
+Accessing the patron’s data

 Review the available information to determine if you can continue with check out.
 For example, fees or fines may be owed, and may need to be handled before proceeding.